Berwick-upon-Tweed: English town

 Much of southern Scotland was again invaded by England during the "Rough Wooing" (also known as the Eight Years' War) of 1543–1551.
 The war ended with the Treaty of Norham in 1551, which saw England withdraw back to the border as had existed before the war began, and so retaining Berwick.
 Under the treaty, Berwick was declared to be a free town, independent of either kingdom.
 In practice it was controlled by England and sent members of parliament to the English parliament, but as an independent borough, outside the authority of the sheriffs of any English county, similar to a county corporate.

 During the reign of Queen Elizabeth I of England, vast sums – one source reports "£128,648, the most expensive undertaking of the Elizabethan period" – were spent on its fortifications, in a new Italian style (trace italienne), designed both to withstand artillery and to facilitate its use from within the fortifications.
 These fortifications have been described as "the only surviving walls of their kind".
 Sir Richard Lee designed some of the Elizabethan works, and the Italian military engineer Giovanni Portinari was also involved in the project.

-Berwick’s role as a border fortress town ended with England and Scotland's Union of the Crowns.
+Berwick's role as a border fortress town ended with England and Scotland's Union of the Crowns.
 On 6 April 1603, James VI of Scotland crossed the Border on his journey southwards to be crowned James I of England.
 He was met at Lamberton by the Lord Governor of Berwick with a mounted party from the garrison and was conducted into the town.
 In December 1603, the Crown ordered the dissolution of the garrison of Berwick and the number of soldiers was reduced to 100 men and pensioners.

 In 1639, the army of Charles I faced that of General Alexander Leslie at Berwick in the Bishops' Wars, which were concerned with bringing the Presbyterian Church of Scotland under Charles's control.
-The two sides did not fight, but negotiated a settlement, the "Pacification of Berwick".
+The two sides did not fight, but negotiated the Pacification of Berwick.

 Berwick Bridge, also known as the "Old Bridge" dates to 1611.
 It linked Islandshire on the south bank of the River Tweed with the county burgh of Berwick on the north bank.
 Holy Trinity Church was built in 1648–52.
 It is the most northerly parish church in England and was built under special licence from Oliver Cromwell during the Commonwealth period.